piandpower/MetagenomeDB/README.rst

 MetagenomeDB
 ============

-MetagenomeDB is a Python_ library acting as an abstraction layer on top of a MongoDB_ database.
-Its purpose is to simplify the storage, annotation and querying of metagenomic data.
-It achieves this by exposing two Python classes representing the following biological information:
+MetagenomeDB is a Python_-based toolkit designed to easily store, retrieve and annotate metagenomic sequences.
+MetagenomeDB act as an abstraction layer on top of a MongoDB_ database.
+It provides an API to create and modify and connect two types of objects, namely sequences and collections:

-- **sequences** (``Sequence`` class); e.g., reads, contigs, PCR clones
+- **sequences** (``Sequence`` class) can be reads, contigs, PCR clones, etc.
-- **collections** of sequences (``Collection`` class); e.g., reads resulting from the sequencing of a sample, contigs assembled from a set of reads, PCR library
+- **collections** (``Collection`` class) represents sets of sequences; e.g., reads resulting from the sequencing of a sample, contigs assembled from a set of reads, PCR library

 Any object can be annotated using a dictionary-like syntax::

+	# first, we import the library
 	import MetagenomeDB as mdb

+	# then we create a new Sequence object with two
+	# (mandatory) properties, 'name' and 'sequence'
-	s = mdb.Sequence(name = "My sequence", sequence = "atgc")
+	s = mdb.Sequence({"name": "My sequence", "sequence": "atgc"})

+	# the object can now be annotated
 	print s["length"]
 	s["type"] = "read"

+	# once modified, the object need to be committed
+	# to the database for the modifications to remain
 	s.commit()

 Objects of type ``Sequence`` or ``Collection`` can be connected to each other in order to represent various metagenomic datasets.
 Examples include, but are not limited to: